joekir/joekir.github.io/_posts/2022-05-14-protecting-data-in-a-runtime-environment.md

 ---
 layout: post
-title: Thoughts about protecting data in a runtime environment
-comments: true
-type: post
 published: true
 status: publish
+title: 'Protecting data in a runtime environment: Overview'
+toc: true
+type: post
+largeimage: /assets/cat_bag_1.jpg
 ---

 People (me) often forget that <u>Information Security</u> (the field that I work in) has the word "**Information**" at the front of it.
 The reason it's there is that _at the end of the day_ the only thing that matters is ensuring that only the authorized people or services have access to the data that they're supposed to.